What Is Cannabis Use Disorder1

 Understanding Cannabis Use Disorder

-Prevalence and Risk Factors The prevalence of CUD has seen an uptick due to changing legal landscapes.
+Prevalence and Risk Factors: The prevalence of CUD has seen an uptick due to changing legal landscapes.
 Factors such as easy accessibility, peer influence, and the perception of reduced harm contribute to its development.
 Certain risk factors, like genetic predisposition and early initiation of cannabis use, can increase susceptibility to CUD.

-Neurobiological Mechanisms Cannabis exerts its effects on the brain through the endocannabinoid system, impacting regions involved in reward, motivation, and decision-making.
+Neurobiological Mechanisms: Cannabis exerts its effects on the brain through the endocannabinoid system, impacting regions involved in reward, motivation, and decision-making.
 The interplay between THC (tetrahydrocannabinol) and CBD (cannabidiol) compounds further influences the potential development of CUD.

-Signs and Symptoms of Cannabis Use Disorder
+Signs and Symptoms

 Mild, Moderate, and Severe Presentation CUD is categorized into mild, moderate, or severe presentations based on the number of diagnostic criteria met.
 Symptoms may include unsuccessful attempts to cut down use, neglect of important activities due to cannabis use, and increased tolerance.